6 STEPS TO ENSURE YOUR FILES ARE READY FOR GICLEE PRINTING

 1. CREATE YOUR FILE AT THE REQUIRED PRINT SIZE

 One of the most common mistakes we see when we receive a file to be printed is that it is supplied at the wrong size.
-When building your masterpiece, ensure you build it to the exact size of how it will be printed.
+When building your masterpiece, ensure you build it to the exact size of how it will be printed including a border if you wish for the artwork to have a border.
 For example if your final trim size is 210x297mm, then ensure your document is set up at 210x297mm.
 To find out the size of your artwork in photoshop go to Image – Image Size and there you will be able to see the dimensions and resolution of your file.

 2. ADD BLEED